Practice areas: Business Litigation, Personal Injury; view more

 Houston, TX 77056 Visit website

-Massey is Board Certified in Civil Trial Law and Personal Injury Trial Law by the Texas Board of Legal Specialization.
-He is a Life Fellow of the Texas Bar Foundation, a Life Fellow of The Houston Young Lawyers Foundation, a Patriot of the ABOTA (American Board of Trial Advocates) Foundation and a Life Fellow of the Houston Bar Foundation.
-He holds the highest peer rating possible of AV Preeminent* from Martindale-Hubbell for his ethical standards and long list of successful results.
+Mr. Massey is Board Certified in Civil Trial Law and Personal Injury Trial Law by the Texas Board of Legal Specialization and holds an AV Preeminent® rating from Martindale-Hubbell.
+He is a Life Fellow of the Texas Bar Foundation, the Houston Bar Foundation, and the Houston Young Lawyers Foundation, and a Ratifier of the ABOTA Foundation.

-Massey is a member of the American Board of Trial Advocates and is currently serving as President-Elect and National Bar Representative of the Houston Chapter.
-Massey also serves as a Presidential Appointee to the ABOTA National Executive Committee and a Co-Chair of the Chapter Relations Committee.
-Massey is also a member of the Texas Association of Civil Trial and Appellate Specialists and is currently serving as its Vice President.
-He has served on numerous Houston Bar Association committees and ancillary organizations including its Professionalism Committee and Lawyer Referral Service Board.
-He currently serves as a member of the Texas Board of Law Examiners and the Texas Pattern Jury Charge Committee -- Business.
+An active leader in the trial bar, Mr. Massey is a member of the American Board of Trial Advocates and currently serves as President and National Bar Representative of the Houston Chapter.
+He also serves as Co-Chair of ABOTA’s Chapter Relations Committee and is a member of its Membership Committee.
+Mr. Massey is Vice President of the Texas Association of Civil Trial and Appellate Specialists and has previously served on the Texas Board of Law Examiners and the Texas Pattern Jury Charge Committee—Business.

 * AV®, AV Preeminent®, Martindale-Hubbell Distinguished and Martindale-Hubbell Notable are certification marks used under license in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell® is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Rating™ fall into two categories – legal ability and general ethical standards.